Legal Writing Requirement

 - With a law journal piece or moot court brief whose subject matter comes within the scope of a Concentration course, and has been approved by the Faculty Director(s) of the Concentration; OR

-- With a Concentration Thesis which has been written under the supervision of a full time faculty member on a health or biomedical law topic, and has been approved by the Faculty Director(s) of the Concentration.
+- With a Concentration Thesis which has been written under the supervision of a full time faculty member on an international law topic, and has been approved by the Faculty Director(s) of the Concentration.
 Click here for complete requirements concerning the Concentration.

 - Students who are enrolled in the International Law Concentration may opt to write a Thesis.
 (Alternatively, students may choose to satisfy their Concentration's legal writing requirement by meeting the Law School's Legal Writing Requirement in connection with an approved Concentration course.)